input-output-hk/marlowe-cardano/marlowe-cli/doc/transaction-create.md

 # Marlowe CLI: Build a Transaction that Pays to a Marlowe Contract

-The `transaction-create` command builds a transaction that pays to a Marlowe contract.
+The `marlowe-cli transaction create` command builds a transaction that pays to a Marlowe contract.
 This command can be used to initially fund a Marlowe contract.

 ## Usage

-    $ marlowe-cli transaction-create --help
+    $ marlowe-cli transaction create --help

-    Usage: marlowe-cli transaction-create [--testnet-magic INTEGER]
+    Usage: marlowe-cli transaction create [--testnet-magic INTEGER]
                                           --socket-path SOCKET_FILE
                                           --script-address ADDRESS
                                           [--required-signer SIGNING_FILE]
                                           --tx-out-datum-file DATUM_FILE
-                                          --tx-out-value LOVELACE
-                                          [--tx-in TXID#TXIX]
+                                          --tx-out-marlowe VALUE [--tx-in TXID#TXIX]
                                           [--tx-out ADDRESS+VALUE]
                                           --change-address ADDRESS --out-file FILE
                                           [--submit SECONDS] [--print-stats]